HarrisMBrad/Investment_App_Project_Docs/README.md

 ### 2. Where Will App Data be Stored?

-The plan is for application data to be stored via AWS Lamda.
+The plan is for application data to be stored via AWS Lambda.

 ### 3. Security